Post WW2 Fashions

 News (Adelaide), 31st December 1945 page 5.

-The Telegraph (Brisbane), 22nd February 1946 page 4.
 The suit is still similar to the uniform-like dress of the war period.
 Shoulders are still square, but pleats, pockets and long gowns return.

 The Daily Telegraph (Sydney), 15th September 1946 page 7.

-During the war American fashions had developed seperately from the influences of French/European fashion.
+During the war American fashions had developed separately from the influences of French/European fashion.
 This would offer an enduring counter point to the post war return of haute couture; the sporty, casual yet smart ‘American Look’.

 https://fashionhistory.fitnyc.edu/1940-1949/